 So we need to check ax+by-c for the other points.

-Brute force solve this problem with time complexity of O(n3)
+Brute force solve this problem with the time complexity of O(n3)

-For discrete problems in which there is no known efficient solution, it becomes a necessity to test each and every possible solution in a sequential manner.
+For discrete problems in which there is no known efficient solution, it becomes necessary to test each and every possible solution sequentially.